-The potential impacts of aircraft operations on the natural environment include damage to soil, air, water, vegetation, and wildlife (see Table 1).
-Several species at risk are known to inhabit Thaidene Nene National Park Reserve; however, impacts from aircraft operations should be negligible if these BMPs are applied.
+The potential impacts of marine transportation operations on the natural environment include damage to soil, air, water, vegetation, and wildlife.
+Several species at risk are known to inhabit Thaidene Nene National Park Reserve; however, impacts from marine transportation operations should be negligible if these BMPs are applied.
+Potential impacts of marine transportation include: